wvleak/mastering-pure-yul/README.md

 ### Using Foundry

-To deploy your compiled contract using the CREATE instruction in Foundry, follow this example:
+To deploy and use your compiled contract in a test, you can use the CREATE instruction as in this example:

 ```solidity
 pragma solidity 0.8.15;